megaport/terraform-provider-megaport/README.md

 data "megaport_location" "my_location_2" {
   site_code = "bne_nxt1"
 }

-data "megaport_location" "my_location_3" {
-  id = 5
-}
 ```

-Please note that datacenter locations can sometimes change their name or less frequently their site code in the API.

-However, their numeric ID will always remain the same in the Megaport API.
+**Important:** Datacenter locations can change their name or site code in the API over time, which may cause Terraform configurations using these attributes to break unexpectedly.
+However, the numeric ID will always remain consistent in the Megaport API, ensuring your Terraform configurations remain stable.

 The most up-to-date listing of Megaport Datacenter Locations can be accessed through the Megaport API at `GET /v2/locations`